Yasamin-Nourijelyani/multimodal_robotics/README.md

 # multimodal_robotics
-The primary goal of this project is to enhance perception capabilities of robots by fine tuning a multimodal vision-language model
+The primary goal of this project is to enhance perception capabilities of robots by fine tuning a multimodal vision-language model.